 It's a good time to be an aficionado of gold and gold exchange-traded funds (ETFs).
 The cost of investing in gold through funds continues to trickle lower, and the variety of ways to get exposure to gold continues to grow.

-Gold spent much of last year on the downswing amid rocketing interest rates and, eventually, strength in the U.S. dollar.
+True, gold prices are on the downswing at the moment amid expectations the Federal Reserve could hike interest rates again, as well as strength in the U.S. dollar.
 The former tends to hurt gold demand because institutional money migrates to the improving yields on bonds and other interest-bearing debt; the latter because gold is priced in U.S. dollars but most often bought in other currencies that are weakening by comparison.

 Gold investors typically tout several virtues of the yellow metal: It hedges against inflation, they say, it's an uncorrelated asset that doesn't move with the stock market and it can grow in value when national or even global uncertainty is high.
 Those features help build the bull case, which you can leverage via gold ETFs.

-Here's an introduction to seven low-cost gold ETFs that offer varying types of exposure to the precious commodity.
+With that in mind, here's an introduction to seven low-cost gold ETFs.
 This list includes the most ubiquitous gold ETFs on the market – funds you typically can read about in just about any daily commodity wrap-up – as well as a few that aren't as well-covered by the financial media but might be better investments than their high-asset brethren.

 SPDR Gold Shares

-The SPDR Gold Shares (GLD (opens in new tab), $173.46) is the prototypical gold fund: It represents fractional interest in physical gold bullion stored in vaults.
+The SPDR Gold Shares (GLD, $169.65) is the prototypical gold fund: It represents fractional interest in physical gold bullion stored in vaults.
 That allows investors to participate in the upside of gold prices without having to deal with the hassles of physically storing, protecting and insuring bullion or coins.

 The SPDR Gold Shares debuted in November 2004, making it the oldest U.S.-traded gold ETF, albeit by just two months.
 But being first to market – especially in a major category like physical gold – has, historically speaking, been a massive advantage for fund providers.

 To wit, GLD is also the largest U.S.-traded gold ETF by a country mile.
-The second-largest gold ETF doesn't even boast half of GLD's $56 billion in assets – and yes, it's the very same fund that debuted two months after SPDR's gold ETF.
+IAU, the second-largest gold ETF, doesn't even boast half of GLD's nearly $52 billion in assets – and yes, it's the very same fund that debuted two months after SPDR's gold ETF.

 iShares Gold Trust Micro